×

 Medical Emergencies

 Disease or accidents may necessitate medical treatment or hospitalization in Mexico.
-Prices in Mexican private hospitals may be higher than in the US.
-Several facilities ask for a cash payment before giving treatment or discharging a patient.
+Prices in Mexican private hospitals may be higher than in the U.S. Several facilities ask for a cash payment before giving treatment or discharging a patient.

 Guns and Ammunition